Full analysis of the experiment on sheep part-funded by the British Heart Foundation

 To investigate the effects of statins on the physiology of ‘chronically instrumented late gestation fetal sheep’, including during periods of hypoxia (lack of oxygen).

 Statins are very widely prescribed to people at increased risk of cardiovascular disease.
 According to the researchers, rising levels of obesity and a tendency of women to delay childbirth has led to ‘growing clinical interest in treating pregnant women with statins’.
 To date, the recommendation has been (and remains) to stop statins during pregnancy due to a fear of their links to birth defects.
 The evidence for these side effects, however, is not conclusive.
-Indeed, recent trials investigating pre-eclampsia (a serious complication of late pregnancy) have recruited women with high-risk pregnancies and given them a daily dose of statin.
+Indeed, recent trials investigating pre-eclampsia (a serious complication of late pregnancy) have recruited women with high-risk pregnancies and given them a daily dose of statins.

 However, despite the large amount of data gathered from observational studies in pregnant women exposed to statins (which recorded not just birth defects, but pregnancy outcomes and condition of offspring), the researchers wished to investigate the effects of statins on the physiology of unborn sheep and whether or not those foetuses would be helped or hindered by statins after they had been deliberately starved of oxygen.
 The experiment was, thus, of a very basic exploratory nature, and its findings not required to have any medical relevance.